Overview of Cardiopulmonary Resuscitation (CPR)

 Cardiopulmonary resuscitation (CPR), also called basic life support, is an emergency medical procedure performed to restore blood flow (circulation) and breathing.
 "Cardio-" refers to heart function and "pulmonary" refers to lung function.
 CPR is a combination of chest compressions and rescue breathing (i.e., mouth-to-mouth resuscitation or ventilation).

-Serious injuries and medical conditions, such as sudden infant death syndrome (SIDS), severe respiratory infections, and neurological and heart disorders, can cause a child to stop breathing (called respiratory arrest) and his or her heart to stop beating (called cardiac arrest).
+Serious injuries and medical conditions, such as severe respiratory infections, neurological and heart disorders, and others can cause a person to stop breathing (called respiratory arrest) and his or her heart to stop beating (called cardiac arrest).
 When the brain is without oxygen, permanent brain damage and death can occur in a matter of minutes.
+According to the Centers for Disease Control and Prevention (CDC), about 300,000 people in the United States experience out-of-hospital cardiac arrest each year.

-Type of injuries that may require CPR and commonly occur in children and adolescents include the following:
+Type of injuries that may require CPR include the following:

 - Motor vehicle, pedestrian, bicycle, and firearm accidents